 Nonresident Individual taxpayers seeking a refund for taxes withheld should complete a Nonresident Individual Return form.

 Self-employment income, net income from rentals, tips, commissions, etc. are taxable to the City as earned income.
 If you have rental property in Dublin or other business income earned within Dublin, you must file a return even if you show a loss.

 If you answered “yes” to either of these questions, you are required to file a Dublin income tax return.
-Forms and instructions are available on our web site www.dublin.oh.us or you may call the Income Tax Division (614) 410-4434.
+Forms and instructions are available on our web site www.dublinohiousa.gov/taxation/ or you may call the Division of Taxation at (614) 410-4460.

-CORPORATIONS and FIDUCIARIES (ESTATES and TRUSTS) deriving income (or losses) from work done or services performed or rendered and business conducted in Dublin.
+ASSOCIATIONS, CORPORATIONS, and FIDUCIARIES (ESTATES and TRUSTS) deriving income or losses from work done, services performed or rendered, and/or business conducted in Dublin.

 Use this link for the contact and basic tax information for all municipalities in Ohio.

 School District taxes in the state of Ohio are administered by the Ohio Department of Taxation.

 The Franklin, Union, and Delaware County Auditors’ offices administer and collect property taxes on behalf of the City and should be contacted with any questions regarding property valuations or property taxes.

 Kevin Robison, Director of Taxation